‘The Greatest of the Medieval Encyclopaedic Dictionaries’

 BALBUS, Johannes.

 Third edition of the earliest printed lexicon, a monumental piece of printing from one of the earliest presses in Strasbourg, containing the thirteenth-century Latin dictionary and grammar of Johannes Balbus, the ‘greatest of the medieval encyclopaedic dictionaries’ (Chamberlin, p.
-136); his was the first text chosen to be printed following the Gutenberg Bible.
+136).

 The author, a Dominican from Genoa, finished writing this massive work in 1286.
 The text is based on the works of both classical and medieval grammarians, as well as theologians and Church Fathers, and contains a substantial alphabetical glossary with an etymological focus; this strict alphabetical order provided a standard for the development of lexicography.
 It maintained its popularity into the sixteenth century, despite the negative views of humanist scholars such as Lorenzo Valla and Erasmus.